How an extramarital affair factors into Texas Attorney General Ken Paxton’s impeachment trial

 AUSTIN, Texas — (AP) — How much does an extramarital affair matter to whether Texas Attorney General Ken Paxton keeps his job?
 An answer may arrive soon.

-The question hangs over the Republican's impeachment trial that resumes Tuesday and is approaching the final stretch of testimony before a jury of state senators decides whether Paxton should be removed from office on charges of corruption and bribery.
+The question hangs over the Republican's impeachment trial as it approaches the final stretch of testimony before a jury of state senators decides whether Paxton should be removed from office on charges of corruption and bribery.
 Most of the senators are Republicans and one is his wife, state Sen. Angela Paxton, although she will not have a vote in the verdict.

 But she has attended the entire trial so far, including Monday, when she sat in the Senate chamber as one of her husband's former employees gave an account of the affair in the most public detail to date: How the relationship took a toll on staffers, how she urged Paxton to consider the risks and how she asked him to tell his wife about the woman.